Becher process

-The Becher process is an industrial process used to produce rutile, a form of titanium dioxide, from the ore ilmenite.
-It is competitive with the chloride process and the sulfate process, which achieve similar net conversions.
+The Becher process is a process to produce rutile, a form of titanium dioxide, from the ore ilmenite.
+Although it is competitive with the chloride process and the sulfate process, the Becher process is not used on scale.

 With the idealized formula FeTiO3, ilmenite contains 55-65% titanium dioxide, the rest being iron oxide.
 The Becher process, like other beneficiation processes, aims to remove iron.
 The Becher process exploits the conversion of the ferrous iron (FeO) to ferric iron (Fe2O3).
+Ilmenite ores can be upgraded to synthetic rutile by increasing their TiO2 content to between 90 and 96 percent.

 History

 This technology was developed in the early 1960s in Western Australia by a joint initiative between industry and government.
 The process was named after Robert Gordon Becher, who while working at the Western Australian Government Chemical Laboratories (the precursor to ChemCentre) invented, developed and introduced the technique to the Western Australian Mineral Sands industry.
 The process was patented in 1961.

 Process

 The Becher process is suitable for weathered ilmenite that has low concentrations of chromium and magnesium.
 There are four steps involved in removing the iron portion of the ilmenite: